dop-cluster/HPC-Documentation/Page-7.md

 One common way to achieve parallelism in Python is through the `multiprocessing` module, which enables parallel execution of functions across multiple CPU cores.
 This is useful for CPU-bound tasks, where you want to divide work and compute results simultaneously across different cores of the same node.
 Let’s consider an example where we want to submit a Python script that tries to find the Fibonacci series, and it is using `multiprocessing` module to speed up the computation.-->

-In high-performance computing (HPC), efficiently utilizing multi-core processors is crucial for reducing runtime and improving the performance of scientific and computational workloads.
+In HPC, efficiently utilizing multi-core processors is crucial for reducing runtime and improving the performance of scientific and computational workloads.
 Many tasks, such as simulations, data processing, and mathematical computations, can benefit from running multiple tasks concurrently using threading.
 The goal of submitting a threaded job is to distribute the workload across the cores available on a node, ensuring better resource utilization and faster execution.

 Python offers several ways to implement parallelism, one of which is the multiprocessing module.
 This module allows parallel execution of functions across multiple CPU cores, making it particularly useful for CPU-bound tasks where computations need to be divided across different cores to achieve higher efficiency.